deepanshurajput0/Full-Stack-Social-Media-App-with-realtime-Chatting-And-Reels-Upload/README.md

 ![Screenshot (127)](https://github.com/user-attachments/assets/15cfd4e8-b136-4a5e-8e3d-b4b8bef912b7)

-## Users can do realtime chatting  Tech - Socket .io
+## Users can do realtime chatting  by ussing Socket .io
 ![Screenshot (112)](https://github.com/user-attachments/assets/badab74c-8e6f-40d8-8c78-cc14cf5ae759)

 ## Users can upload reels and watch it also do likes & comments on it